vlajos/misspell-fixer/README.md

 * http://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines
 * https://anonscm.debian.org/git/lintian/lintian.git/tree/data/spelling/corrections

+### With Docker

+In some environments the dependencies may cause some trouble.
+(Mac, Windows, older linux versions.)
+In this case use misspell-fixer as a container:

+Build it:

+    $ docker build . -t misspell-fixer

+Run it:

+    $ docker run -ti --rm -v target:/work misspell-fixer arguments

+Or if your shell supports functions, you can define a function to make the command a little shorter:

+    $ function misspell-fixer { target=$1;shift; docker run -ti --rm -v $target:/work misspell-fixer "$@"; }

+And run it:

+    $ misspell-fixer target -arguments

+(Reverse order than normal and accepts only one target argument.)

 ### Dependencies - "On the shoulders of giants"

 The script itself is just a misspelling database and some glue in `bash` between `grep` and `sed`.